Foundational Sciences (blocks)

 - The Life Stages Block

-- The Brain, Movement, & Behavior Block - BMB
+- The Brain, Mind, & Behavior Block - BMB

 (6 weeks starting August through mid-September)

-This block will introduce cardiovascular/pulmonary physiology and red blood cell/ platelet function and dysfunction (hematopoiesis, anemias, coagulation, and hemostasis).
-Relevant pharmacology will be included.
-Key cardiovascular/pulmonary diseases (arrhythmias, valvular heart disease, ischemic heart disease, CHF, hypo/hypertension, asthma, COPD, restrictive lung disease, pleural diseases, cystic fibrosis, and lung cancer) will be presented.
-Key microcytic, normocytic, macrocytic anemias as well as common coagulation disorders will be presented.
-Students will also have skills sessions in ECG reading, basic ABG analysis and will participate in 2 unknown scenarios in Simulation settings.
-Specific topics such as Congenital Heart Disease will be introduced in F2, while other diseases such as complex management of heart failure will be revisited in FS2 with a focus on differential diagnosis of causes and multi-modality treatment in FS2.
-The block will be mindful of the content of CMC running concurrent to this course.
-This block will primarily focus on the Biomedical and Clinical science domains.
+This block introduces cardiovascular and pulmonary physiology and pathophysiology, and red blood cell/ platelet function and dysfunction (anemias and platelet/coagulation disorders).
+Relevant pharmacology is included.
+Key cardiovascular and pulmonary diseases (arrhythmias, valvular heart disease, ischemic heart disease, heart failure, hypotension, hypertension, asthma, obstructive and restrictive lung diseases, pleural diseases, cystic fibrosis, and lung cancer) are presented.
+Key microcytic, normocytic, and macrocytic anemias as well as common coagulation disorders are presented.
+Students also complete skills sessions in ECG reading, basic ABG analysis and participate in two unknown scenarios in simulation settings.

 This block focuses on the experience of health and illness from the individual, family, and provider perspective through the social and behavioral sciences.
 This includes a focus on psychology, health behaviors, identity, bias, palliative care, and integrative medicine.
-This block will also cover emerging wellness concepts including mindfulness and resilience---for both patients and healthcare professionals--to be included as part of the block content.
-This block will focus primarily on the Social and Behavioral domain of science.
+This block also covers emerging wellness concepts including mindfulness and resilience—for both patients and healthcare professionals—included as part of the block content.
+This block focuses primarily on the Social and Behavioral domain of science.

 H&S has been designed as the culminating 4 weeks of its sibling block, Health and the Individual, with a focus on the context in which individuals (patients and providers interacting within a larger system) experience health and healthcare.
-H&S will introduce a broad, sociological view, including an emphasis on health and healthcare disparities, health policy, and social epidemiology.
-This block will also include content related to bias in medicine, clinical ethics, and an introduction to public and global health theory and metrics.
-H&S will emphasize the Population/Public Health, Systems, and Social & Behavioral science domains.
+H&S introduces a broad, sociological view, including an emphasis on health and healthcare disparities, health policy, and social epidemiology.
+This block also includes content related to bias in medicine, clinical ethics, and an introduction to public and global health theory and metrics.
+H&S emphasizes the Population/Public Health, Systems, and Social & Behavioral science domains.

 (7 weeks from mid-April to end of May)

-This block will provide the core foundational science content for immunology/rheumatology, microbiology/infectious diseases, and leukemia/lymphoma.
+This block provides the core foundational science content for immunology/rheumatology, microbiology/infectious diseases, and leukemia/lymphoma.

 (6 weeks from early August to mid-September) *First course of second year of medical school

-(6 weeks from beginning of September to mid-October during the second year of medical school)
+(7 weeks from late September to mid-November during the second year of medical school)

-This block will provide the basis of the normal anatomy, development, physiology, and radiological features of the human nervous system, and current concepts regarding consciousness, perception, emotion, and other aspects of the mind.
-This course will also cover major features (including clinical, pathological, and etiological) of common neurological, neuromuscular, neurosurgical, and psychiatric disorders.
-Relevant pharmacology and genetics will be included.
-This block will introduce the clinical assessment of the nervous system, including mental status with a focus on the function of both brain and mind.
+This block provides the basis of the normal anatomy, development, physiology, and radiological features of the human nervous system.
+It teaches current concepts regarding consciousness, perception, emotion, and other aspects of the mind.
+This course also covers major features (including clinical, pathological, and etiological) of common neurological, neuromuscular, neurosurgical, and psychiatric disorders.
+Relevant pharmacology and genetics are included.
+This block introduces the clinical assessment of the nervous system, including mental status with a focus on the function of both brain and mind.

-This block includes two intertwined threads: clinical reasoning at the individual patient level and critical thinking at the level of big data.
-Students will begin by focusing on how clinicians move from a patient's history and exam to a prioritized differential diagnosis, then move toward utilizing data science tools to move from diagnosis to management.
+This synthesizes the foundational science, inquiry, and clinical work and learning over the first phase of the curriculum by focusing on advanced skills in one unifying activity: clinical reasoning at the individual patient level and critical thinking at the population level.
+Students begin by focusing on how clinicians move from a patient's history and exam to a prioritized differential diagnosis, and appropriately use tools to move from diagnosis to management.

 The course covers key concepts in clinical reasoning including: